biztos/kisipar/README.md

 ## License

-MIT; see the file `LICENSE`.
+BSD 3-clause; see the file `LICENSE`.

 ## Acknowledgements

-Hats off to the following people and projects, whose excellent work saved me untold hours writing Kisipar:
+Hats off to the following people and projects, whose excellent work saved me untold hours writing and rewriting Kisipar:

 **TODO: flesh out!**